How Crazy Thinks

 Ford doesn’t jump into the crimes.
 He starts with small talk: prison life, interests, daily routine.
 When someone feels comfortable, they share real frustrations instead of performing for you.

-Ed Kemper across the table from Agent Ford
+Kemper across the table

 FBI agents interview killers without moral judgment.
 User researchers need the same detachment.
 When someone criticizes your design, the urge to defend it is strong.
 That’s your cue to lean in.
 They’re revealing how they actually think about your product.